Emmotes/ic_spoilers/docs/wyll.md

         "effect_string": "buff_upgrade,10,13429"
     }],
     "requirements": "",
-    "description": {"desc": "Wyll increases the effect of Folk Hero by $(amount)% for each Familiar assigned to his party, stacking multiplicatively."}, "id": 1797,
+    "description": {"desc": "Wyll increases the effect of Folk Hero by $(not_buffed amount)% for each Familiar assigned to his party, stacking multiplicatively."}, "id": 1797,
     "flavour_text": "",
     "graphic_id": 0,